 We ensure that all advisers and staff are familiar with the TCF Principle and its outcomes.
 In addition, where applicable, advisers and staff are trained to advise on and adequately explain our products and services.
-We make sure that all advisers and staff achieve the necessary qualifications and training to carry out their role to the required competence level.
+We make sure that all advisers and staff achieve the necessary qualifications and training to carry out their roles to the required competence level.
 We undertake regular monitoring and assessment of our advisers and staff so that we can ensure their competence.

 We have a compliance team who is independent and regularly monitors all key areas of regulatory compliance including TCF.

-We operate a remuneration model that does not reward on sales performance only, to mitigate sales bias.
-We reward non-sales staff in a which does not negatively impact on the treatment of our customers.
+We operate a remuneration model that does not reward sales performance only, to mitigate sales bias.
+We reward non-sales staff in a which does not negatively impact the treatment of our customers.
 All staff contribute to the firm’s overall target.
 The sale of finance is not incentivised.

 Our goal is to provide excellent customer service and complaint handling plays a major part in our TCF policy.
 We deal with customer complaints fairly and objectively and attempt to put things right as quickly as possible, in accordance with the requirements of the FCA Dispute & Resolution Handbook.
-All complaints are recorded and monitored, and a root cause analysis performed.
+All complaints are recorded and monitored, and a root cause analysis is performed.
 All are reported as MI and analysed in senior management meetings.